ypicchi-arm/vectorscan/README.md

 ### *BSD
 In NetBSD you will almost certainly need to have a newer compiler installed.
 Also you will need to install cmake, sqlite, boost and ragel.
+Also, libpcap is necessary for some of the benchmarks, so let's install that as well.
 When using pkgsrc, you would typically do this using something similar to
 ```